 Being told to “Just do it!
 Move it, throw it, kick it, swing it!
 Lift, push, pull, squat, lunge, plank, crunch, run, jump, stretch then relax.
 Just do it!” does not equate to optimum fitness.
 It does not automatically set up good movement in your body nor does it prepare you to continue to meet the demands of your daily life.

 I have listened to many tell me their stories, about having tread down that dismissal path to failure.
 This is all backwards.
-I have decided to put together a series of informational writings, audios, and videos for free that will highlight a better approach.
+I have decided to put together a series of informational writings, audios, and videos that will highlight a better approach.
 The approach we take at Living Well Pilates.

-Movement is where you start to mine the jewels.
-We build around the fun of the movement.
-Come mine the jewels with me in the next four Blogs on Physical Literacy.
+Movement is where you start to mine the gems and polish them to see their brilliance.
+We build our physical literacy around the fun of the movement.
+Come mine the gems with me in the next blogs on Physical Literacy.